-Easiest way to start PHP: Run PHP program in XAMPP
+Easiest way to install and start programming with PHP: Run PHP program using XAMPP

-How to run PHP Program for the first time?
+How to install PHP and run PHP Program (or file)?
 What's the easiest way?

 Continue reading "How to run PHP Program for the first time? use XAMPP."

 Learn key differences among the PHP constructs: include vs. include_once vs. require vs. require_once & use them correctly.

 PHP programmers regularly use the functions (or more appropriately known as language constructs) like

 require_once to insert useful files in the flow of execution.
 Although these constructs are used quite interchangeably, there are actually significant differences among them.
 Many programmers don't know well enough about these differences.
 I hope this post will help them towards a better coding practice.